icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 1. Event notification identifiers MUST be represented as natural numbers with infinite precision.
 These numbers MAY be blob representations of more complex numbering schemes, converted to natural numbers.
 If an identifier is encoded, it MUST be encoded using Crockford's Base32, as specified at [Crockford's Base32](https://www.crockford.com/base32.html).

-2. Event Notification Ids will only be consistent and unique in the context of the Broadcaster that related the event in the notification.
+2. Event Notification IDs will only be consistent and unique in the context of the Broadcaster that is related to the event in the notification.

 #### Event Notification Source